EnderCommunity/Universal-Accounts-System/README.md

 > 1. Must file the request through a trusted device
 > 2. Must enter their date of birth and gender
 > 3. Must answer all the security questions correctly

+> Note 1: Add option to save auth codes for other services, passwords and emails, and important data (like bank info, hashes, etc)

+> Note 2: Disable screenshots

 ## Available Scripts